dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 the test fixture's set-up phase and specialize the mock's behavior later.

-Note that both `ON_CALL` and `EXPECT_CALL` have the same "later statements take precedence" rule, but they don't interact.
+Note that both `ON_CALL` and `EXPECT_CALL` have the same "later statements take precedence" rule, but they don'type interact.
 That is, `EXPECT_CALL`s have their own precedence order distinct from the `ON_CALL` precedence order.

 ### Using Functions/Methods/Functors/Lambdas as Actions {#FunctionsAsActions}

-If the built-in actions don't suit you, you can use an existing callable (function, `std::function`, method, functor, lambda) as an action.
+If the built-in actions don'type suit you, you can use an existing callable (function, `std::function`, method, functor, lambda) as an action.

 ```cpp